 Joshua battles Jarrell Miller on June 1 in what will be his long-awaiting American debut.

-‘AJ’ needs a big performance to win over the sceptics.
-Joshua and promoter Eddie Hearn have already been criticized heavily for their handling of contract talks with Wilder last summer.
+‘AJ’ needs a big performance to win over the skeptics.
+Joshua and promoter Eddie Hearn has already been criticized heavily for their contract talks with Wilder last summer.

 The top division is finally coming together as bout declarations come thick and fast.
-Although a Wilder v Fury II verification is not set to take place in the next 24 hours.
+However, a Wilder v Fury II verification is not set to occur in the next 24 hours.